typedb/typedb-docs/05-grakn-cluster/02-kubernetes.md

 #### All pods are stuck in `ErrImagePull` or `ImagePullBackOff` state:
 This means the secret to pull the image from Docker Hub has not been created.
-Make sure you've followed [Initial setup](#initial-setup) instructions and verify that the pull secret is present by executing `kubectl get secret/private-docker-hub`.
+Make sure you've followed [Initial Setup](#initial-setup) instructions and verify that the pull secret is present by executing `kubectl get secret/private-docker-hub`.
 Correct state looks like this:

 ```